Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Advertisement | Go Premium to remove

-The rum has a ton of flavor, mostly sweet - vanilla, honey, butterscotch, making it completely unsuitable for the the ultimate iconic reference - the Hemingway Daiquiri.
+The rum has a ton of flavor, mostly artificially sweet - vanilla, honey, butterscotch, making it completely unsuitable for the the ultimate iconic reference - the Hemingway Daiquiri.
 I picked it up only because someone had suggested the combination.
 I tried it.
 In a word - NO!
-I'll have to experiment, because at the moment I'm not sure what to do with it.
-Once I've figured that out, I may bump the review up a notch.
+Even in used in a Rum and Coke, it would be a waste of good Coke.

 Yet another rum with added vanilla flavoring and sugar...and a large marketing budget.
 How many people bought this for the bottle and the color?
 Good grief.